-Imagine a future where your booth staffers could wear internet enabled glasses and an earpiece.
-The glasses would scan an attendee’s badge from a distance.
-The earpiece would provide specifics about that person, allowing your staffers to engage in a dynamic conversation.
+Imagine a future where your booth staffers could wear internet-enabled glasses and an earpiece.
+The glasses would scan an attendee’s badge as they enter the show, or from a distance, and alert you to their presence.

 More technology is on the way.
 In a web-based world, it’s no longer necessary to wait until the next show for attendees to find what they’re looking for.
 The trade show experience must offer something that can’t be delivered through the internet.

-Product demonstrations will take on a more theatrical flair, with increased technological support (interactive screens and content delivered to attendees’ cell phones).
+Product demonstrations will take on a more theatrical flair, with increased technological support (3D simulations, interactive screens, and content delivered to attendees’ cell phones).
 Gaming will find a place in some exhibitors’ booths, too.